ROCm/rocSOLVER/docs/source/userguide_clients.rst

 Clients
 *********

 rocSOLVER has an infrastructure for testing and benchmarking similar to that of `rocBLAS <https://rocblas.readthedocs.io/en/latest/clients.html>`_.

-On a normal installation, client binaries ``rocsolver-test`` and ``rocsolver-bench`` should be located in the directory **<rocsolverDIR>/build/clients/staging**.
+If the clients are built, the client binaries ``rocsolver-test`` and ``rocsolver-bench`` will normally be located in the directory ``<rocsolverDIR>/build/clients/staging``.

 .. toctree::
    :maxdepth: 4